plone/Products.ExtendedPathIndex/README.txt

   breadcrumb trail.
 This includes all parents below the path but stops 1 level above the root.
 The given path is included, even if it is at a lower level in the portal than the start parameter would allow.

+``catalog(path=dict(query='some/path', level=2))``
+  search for all objects whose path contains some/path at level 2.
+This includes paths like /foo/bar/some/path and /spam/eggs/some/path, plus all children of those paths.

+``catalog(path=dict(query='some/path', level=-1, depth=0))``
+  search for all objects whose path contains some/path at *any* level.
+This includes paths like /spam/some/path as well as /foo/bar/baz/some/path, but only those exact matches are included in the result because depth is set to 0.

 Credits
 =======